 Another great SSD pick for your Tesla.

-The SanDisk 500GB is another one of the best USB storage options for your Tesla.
+The SanDisk 500GB is another one of the best USB drive options for your Tesla.
 This drive is usually available for around $100, and it has a great rugged design with a “forged aluminum body” meant to protects the internal SSD and dissipate heat.
 Heat can be an issue with these drives (as opposed to USB and microSD options below) depending on your climate, so that’s something to keep in mind.

 (If you are constantly running into heat issues, consider a heat shield or sun shade.)